-37. Create calm with a light colour palette
+41. Create calm with a light color palette

-After colourful bedroom ideas but not sure where to start?
-Shutters always look lovely in a rainbow of colours, plus they are perfect if you just want a pop of brightness as when they are open they won't look as dramatic.
+After colorful bedroom ideas but not sure where to start?
+Shutters always look lovely in a rainbow of colors, plus they are perfect if you just want a pop of brightness as when they are open they won't look as dramatic.
 This sunny yellow is so cool, and works well with other hints of yellow dotted throughout the rest of the room.

 We have a whole guide to how to choose window shutters, so if they sound like a good choice for your bedroom, have a read through that before you buy.

 Prefer a maximalist look?
 Use curtains to add pattern and start to build from there.
-Choose prints and colours for the rest of the room that will both complement and contrast the existing patterns.
-We adore the clear colour palette of this bedroom idea, and it's the contrast of patterns that adds that eclectic touch.
+Choose prints and colors for the rest of the room that will both complement and contrast the existing patterns.
+We adore the clear color palette of this bedroom idea, and it's the contrast of patterns that adds that eclectic touch.